 Plenty more ideas in this post from Happy Toddler Playtime.

-An old classic that never fails to keep kids of all sizes occupied.
+But the appeal of this old classic lasts way beyond the preschooler years so why not take it outside.
+It never fails to keep kids of all sizes and ages occupied.

 I keep wondering when my two will grow out of this fascination for bubbles!
 Not anytime soon it would seem…